 This section enables the definition of domains from which analyzed messages will be systematically treated as legitimate.
+The procedure for adding an authorized domain is as follows:

-Domain name (generic characters accepted: \ and ?)
+Domain name (generic characters accepted: and ?)

 Specify the domain to be allowed.
-Up to 256 domains can be defined.

 Click on Add.
-The length of the domain name must not exceed 128 characters.

 The added domain will then appear in the list of whitelisted domains.
 To delete a domain or the whole list of domains, click on Delete.